Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

   Click this button to add an attribute group or sub-group.
 A plus sign is displayed in each displayed column.
 Click the plus sign in the desired column to add a new attribute group or sub-group to the selected attribute group.
 The *Add element* window is displayed.
   For detailed information about creating attribute groups or sub-groups, see [Create an attribute group](../Integration/03_ManageAttributeGroups.md#create-an-attribute-group) or [Create an attribute sub-group](../Integration/03_ManageAttributeGroups.md#create-an-attribute-sub-group).

+  > [Info] Attribute groups are organized in a tree structure with a maximum depth of two levels.
+That means that a maximum of one sub-group level can be added to an attribute group.

 ### Add element

 *PIM > Settings > Tab ATTRIBUTE GROUPS > Button Edit > Button Add*

 ![Add element](../../Assets/Screenshots/PIM/Settings/AttributeGroups/AddElement.png "[Add element]")

 > [Info] The *Add element* window for attribute groups and sub-groups is identical.

 - Language
-  Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
-All languages that are active in the *PIM* module are displayed.
+  Click the drop-down list and select the system language in which the *Name (Language)* and *Description (Language)* fields are displayed.
+By default, the following options are available:

-  [comment]: <> (Is that right? -> language question)
+  - **English (United States)**
+  - **Deutsch (Deutschland)**

 - *Name (Language)*
   Enter an attribute group name in the selected language.

 - *Key*
   Enter an attribute group key.
-The key is required for API access and must be system wide unique.
+The number of characters is limited to 190.

 - [CANCEL]
   Click this button to cancel adding an attribute group, close the *Add element* window and return to the *Edit attribute groups* view.